-With the Indian cricket team closing in on clinching the Pataudi Trophy on English soil for the first time since 2007, the talk of the town throughout the entire Test series has been that of Virat Kohi vs Joe Root.
+With the Indian cricket team closing in on clinching the Pataudi Trophy on English soil for the first time since 2007, the talk of the town throughout the entire Test series has been that of Joe Root vs Virat Kohli

 However, one half-decent series doesn’t take away the credibility from Kohli, who has been in a stupendous over the last decade.
 Virat Kohli was the only player to feature in all the three ICC Men’s Teams of the Decade (ODI, T20I and Test) and was also named the captain in the ICC Test Team of the decade at the ICC Awards.

 Of course, England skipper Joe Root remains the man in form and is most likely to end the Test series as the highest scorer by some margin.
 But that doesn’t put Kohli on the back foot, as we find out in the following comparisons between two of the world’s best batsmen at the moment.

 Joe Root vs Virat Kohli in Tests